 08 of 11

-There are many different types of ribbon that can be used for embroidery.
-These ribbons can be silk, cotton or synthetic and are available in varying widths, from a narrow 1/8 inch to 1/2 inch or larger.
+Many different types of ribbon can be used for embroidery.
+These ribbons can be silk, cotton, or synthetic and are available in varying widths, from a narrow 1/8 inch to 1/2 inch or larger.

 This thread is used in ribbon embroidery, utilizing a variety of surface embroidery stitches, or it can be used as a decorative accent with other types of embroidery.Continue to 9 of 11 below.